benpartington/CV/README.md

 **Siege Studios** (August 2020 - October 2021)
 _Freelance Artist_

-- Completing miniature model painting commissions for Siege Studios’ clients.
+- Used attention to detail to complete besoke miniature model painting commissions for Siege Studios’ clients
-- Time management and organisational skills were paramount in this role, as well as a passion for perfection!
-- Results achieved:
+- Implemented strong time management skills to complete commissions to strict deadlines, whilst maintaining extremely high levels of quality, ensuring repeat business
-- A portfolio of outstanding work
+- Through dedication and determination I taught myself the skills required to paint to a professional level and create a portfolio of consistently outstanding work
-- 100% satisfaction upon review!
+- Used initiative to interpret client briefs and received 100% satisfaction upon review

 **Culture Trip** (Oct 2018 - June 2020)